jeffamstutz/match3D/README.md

 point is always visible in an implementation.
 The [provided example](example/main.cpp) shows a minimal demonstration of an application.

-NOTE: all mouse and keyboard I/O is to be done through Dear ImGui.
-The example deomonstrates this.
+NOTE: all mouse and keyboard I/O is to be done through Dear ImGui -- see example app to see it in action.

+Window resize events are queried on each call to `buildUI()` via the protected method `bool Application::getWindowSize(int &width, int &height)`.
+The method always writes the width/height as out parameters and returns `true` if the window has been resized since the last frame.

-Applications then must create a simple `main()` function to instantiate and run the application.
-This looks something like:
+Finally, applications must create a simple `main()` function to instantiate and run the application.
+This may look something like:

 ```c++
 int main()